Smoke and Ash Inhalation Related to Wildfires

 Man-made fires should not be burned on windy days.
 Every year, countless acres are burned because of human carelessness.
 Fire breaks should be used to prevent fires from spreading to where they are unwanted.
 This also provides a safe area for the operator to access the perimeter of the fire safely.
 Prescribed forest fires can help reduce the risk of wildfires and also help the forest's ecosystem to prosper.

-Environmental Effects: A Guide for Prescribed Fires in Southern Forests provided by The Bugwood Network A Guide for Prescribed Fires in Southern Forests This site provides information regarding the effects of fires on the environment, including soil, vegetation, wild life, water, humans, etc.
+Environmental Effects: A Guide for Prescribed Fires in Southern Forests A Guide for Prescribed Fires in Southern Forests This report provides information regarding the effects of fires on the environment, including soil, vegetation, wild life, water, humans, etc.

 Forest fires: Burn Out provided by Nature, an international weekly journal of science Nature: Forest Fires This site discusses western fire issues along with damages to the ecosystems via climate change and insect outbreaks.